Cherry pit spitting: Guinness World Record

-The Guinness World Record for the "Greatest distance to spit a cherry stone" is held by Brian "Young Gun" Krause for a spit of 28.51 m at the 2004 International Cherry Pit-Spitting championship in Eau Claire, Michigan.
+The Guinness World Record for the "Greatest distance to spit a cherry stone" is held by Brian "Young Gun" Krause for a spit of 28.51 m at the 2004 International Cherry Pit-Spitting championship.
 Krause also competed in the freestyle competition on the same day where he spat a stone 33.62 m, unofficially beating his own record.

 Media coverage

 Cherry pit spitting has been covered frequently in the media including news and television coverage.

-The 46th Annual International Cherry Pit spitting competition held in Michigan in 2019 was streamed live on ESPN8: The Ocho in March 2020.
+The 46th Annual International Cherry Pit-Spitting Championship in 2019 was streamed live on ESPN8: The Ocho in March 2020.
 This was aired in a 24-hour slot in which many miscellaneous sports were played in light of the COVID-19 pandemic causing the suspension and cancellation of many other sporting leagues.

-The Annual International Cherry Pit spitting competition in Michigan has also been featured on the website of The Wall Street Journal. and in an article on ESPN about the competition and the Bartz family.
+The International Cherry Pit-Spitting Championship has also been featured on the website of The Wall Street Journal. and in an article on ESPN about the competition and the Bartz family.